licit-lab/MoCoM/README.md

-# MoCoM
+# MoCoM - Mobility Control and Management course (ENTPE)
-Repository dedicated to store data and resources for MoCoM Practical Exercises
+Repository dedicated to store data and resources for MoCoM:
+* Demos during the course's lectures;
+* Practical Exercises;
+* Project.